-- 5. Please describe the outcomes you plan to achieve. - 6.
+- 5. Please describe the outcomes you plan to achieve.
+Click here to enter text. - 6.
 What methods of evaluation or measurement will you use to evaluate the effectiveness or impact of the program/project?
-(Please note a post-implementation evaluation report will be required.) - 7.
+(Please note a post-implementation evaluation report will be required.)
+Click here to enter text. - 7.
 What is the timeline for the proposed project?
 (Please note all funding must be spent by September 30, 2015.
-Include that requirement in your operational plan.) - 8.
-Please describe the staffing needs, if any, for the proposed project. - 9.
-Describe how this project could be expanded or "brought to scale" in the future to impact more students.
+Include that requirement in your operational plan.)
+Click here to enter text. - 8.
+Please describe the staffing needs, if any, for the proposed project.
+Click here to enter text. - Describe how this project could be expanded or "brought to scale" in the future to impact more students.
+Click here to enter text.